 Women in particular must be involved in all phases of the project as they are key to ongoing operation and maintenance of water services.
 This includes creation of awareness on issues relating to health and hygiene user education.
 Women are mostly key influencers in decisions involving provision of water services as they immediately assume the responsibility of ongoing operation and maintenance after a service is provided.
 They are better placed to influence change of both attitude and behavior in their households.
+A developmental goal in each project primarily incorporate women's should involvement in water services provision and mechanisms towards enhancing their role as decision-makers in development.
 The role of women in sanitation projects should be stipulated and clarified from the onset, during planning of the project to ensure maximum benefits are derived by the intended beneficiaries.
+The increased role of women in the provision of water services cannot be overlooked, so it is crucial to meaningfully and actively involve them in decision-making and also appropriately empower them to support the provision of sanitation services.